longyangking/Physicist/README.md

 # Physicist
-Demo code of computational physics
+Demo code and notes of computational physics

 ## Description
 Open .ipynb with Jupyter